StackSpacePH/ggwp/README.md

 - [Tailwind CSS](https://tailwindcss.com/)

 # Installation
 Typical installation of Nodejs.
-If you're not familiar with it, documentation about installation will coming soon.
+If you're not familiar with it, documentation about installation will be coming soon.